-- 6.11 To ensure that all documents are available at IMO Headquarters in all three working languages well in time for a session of the Committee, and thus to enable the timely study of documents and promote participation by all Members in the decision-making process of the Committee, the following provisions should apply: - As a general rule, documents other than information documents and reports from the Committee, working, drafting, correspondence and other reporting groups and the Secretariat should not contain more than 50 pages.
-In the case of reports from working, drafting or correspondence groups and in other exceptional circumstances, this number of pages may be exceeded, provided that the deadline for receipt of the document by the Secretariat, as specified in subparagraphs .2 and .3 below, is extended by one week for every 20 pages exceeding 50 pages. - .2 Documents containing proposals for inclusion of new outputs should be received by the Secretariat not later than 13 weeks before the opening of the relevant Committee session.
-They should be made available at IMO Headquarters and on the IMO document website, in the Organization's three working languages, not later than five weeks before the opening of the session. - Documents (including information documents) containing more than six pages of text (bulky documents) should be received by the Secretariat not later than 13 weeks before the opening of the relevant session of the Committee.
-However, bulky information documents submitted in electronic format may be accepted by the Secretariat if they are received not later than nine weeks before the session concerned.
-They should be made available at IMO Headquarters and on the IMO document website in the Organization's three working languages, except for information documents (which should not be translated), not later than five weeks before the opening of the session. - .4 Non-bulky documents commenting on those referred to in subparagraphs .2 and .3 above, or on items already on the agenda, should be received by the Secretariat not later than nine weeks before the opening of the relevant session of the Committee.
-They should be made available at IMO Headquarters and on the IMO document website in the Organization's three working languages, not later than five weeks before the opening of the session. - .5 Notwithstanding the provisions of subparagraph .4 above, documents commenting on those referred to in subparagraphs .2, .3 and .4 above containing four pages or fewer should be processed if received by the Secretariat not later than seven weeks before the opening of the relevant session of the Committee.
-These documents should start with a paragraph clearly indicating the document on which comments are made and stating that the document is submitted in accordance with the provisions of paragraph 6.11.5 of this document.
-They should be made available at IMO Headquarters and on the IMO document website in the Organization's three working languages, not later than four weeks before the opening of the session.
+- 6.6 To ensure that all documents are available at IMO Headquarters in all three working languages well in time before a session of the Committee or subsidiary body, so as to enable the timely studying of documents and thus promoting the participation of all members in the decision-making process of the Committee, the following provisions should apply: - as a general rule, documents, other than information documents, should not contain more than 50 pages.
+In the case of reports from working, drafting or correspondence groups and in other exceptional circumstances, this number of pages may be exceeded, provided that the appropriate deadline for receipt of the document by the Secretariat, as specified in sub-paragraphs .2 and .3 below, is put back by 1 week for every 20 pages exceeding 50 pages; - .2 documents containing proposals for inclusion of new outputs should be received by the Secretariat not later than 13 weeks before the opening of any session of the Committee.
+They should be made available at IMO Headquarters and on the IMO documents website, in the Organization's three working languages, not later than 5 weeks before the opening of the session; - documents (including information documents) containing more than six pages of text (bulky documents) should be received by the Secretariat not later than 13 weeks before the opening of any session of the Committee.
+They should be made available at IMO Headquarters and on the IMO documents website, in the Organization's three working languages, except for information documents (which should not be translated), not later than five weeks before the opening of the session; - .4 non-bulky documents commenting on those referred to in subparagraphs .2 and .3 above, or on items already on the agenda should be received by the Secretariat not later than nine weeks before the opening of any session of the Committee.
+They should be made available at IMO Headquarters and the IMO documents website, in the Organization's three working languages, not later than five weeks before the opening of the session; - .5 notwithstanding the provisions of subparagraph .4 above, documents commenting on those referred to in subparagraphs .2, .3 and .4 above containing four pages or less should be processed if received by the Secretariat not later than seven weeks before the opening of any session of the Committee.
+These documents should start with a paragraph clearly indicating the document on which comments are made and stating that the document is submitted in accordance with the provisions of paragraph 6.6.5 of this document.
+They should be made available at IMO Headquarters and the IMO documents website, in the Organization's three working languages, not later than four weeks before the opening of the session; and - non-bulky information documents should be received by the Secretariat not later than nine weeks before the opening of any session of the Committee.
+They should not be translated and should be made available at IMO Headquarters and the IMO documents website not later than five weeks before the opening of the session.
+No action will be taken on the basis of an information document only, other than to take note of it.